Connect With Us on Social Media

 Outstanding Club Newsletters

-This award recognizes the outstanding club newsletter of the year.
-The award recognizes clubs with fewer than 500 members and large clubs with 500 or more members.
+This award recognizes the printed Outstanding Club Newsletter of the Year.
 General criterion includes the RRCA must appear on the newsletter to be considered.
 The content of newsletter should appeal to a broad audience in a running club from beginners to competitive runners.
 A calendar of local events, club meetings and social gatherings, along with member achievements such as marathon finishers, and other special interest member stories are encouraged.
 RRCA information such as general safety tips, runners’ etiquette, information about renewing membership in the club or links to this information should be included.
 Other content such as original articles, training and nutrition tips, and race reviews are also important elements.
-Please mail 6 copies of your 2 best newsletters for the year to the National Office.
+If submitting for the Outstanding Newsletter (print) award, 5 copies of 2 separate issues of the print newsletter must be mailed to the RRCA National Office.

 Outstanding Club E-Newsletter